Bladder Meridian – Stress, Depression, & Anxiety

 The Bladder: The bladder stores and eliminates liquid waste.

-The Meridian: The bladder energy helps balance the autonomous nervous system, a network of nerves all through the body that controls unconscious processes (processes that occur without your realizing, like breathing and your heart beating).
+The Meridian: The bladder energy helps balance the autonomic nervous system, a network of nerves through the body that controls unconscious processes (processes that occur without your realizing, like breathing and your heart beating).

-Location: The bladder meridian begins at the inner eye and runs up the skull where it works outwards before running down the back.
-The meridian then follows the hip and sacral nerves before running down the back of the leg and ends outside of the baby toe.
-It is the longest energy pathway and it passes through all of the other meridians.
+Location: The bladder meridian begins at the inner eye and runs up the skull, where it works outwards before running down the back.
+The meridian then follows the hip and sacral nerves before running down the back of the leg and ending outside of the baby’s toe.
+It is the longest energy pathway, and it passes through all of the other meridians.

-Emotional Imbalance: Feeling timid, fear, irritable, and stubbornness.
+Emotional Imbalance: Feeling timid, fearful, irritable, and stubbornness.

 How To Balance